 Magnet Manufacturing Process

 There are several methods for compacting the powder and they all involve aligning the particles so that in the finished part all the magnetic regions are pointing in a prescribed direction.
 The first method is called axial or transverse pressing.
 This is where powder is placed into a cavity in a tool on the press and punches enter the tool to compress the powder.
 Just prior to compaction, an aligning field is applied.
 The compaction “freezes-in” this alignment.
 In axial (parallel) pressing, the aligning field is parallel to the direction of compaction.
 In transverse (perpendicular) pressing, the field is perpendicular to the compaction pressure.
-Because the small powder particles are elongated in the direction of magnetic alignment, transverse pressing yields better alignment, thus higher energy product.
-Compacting powder in one of these hydraulic or mechanical presses limits the shape to simple cross-sections that can be pushed out of the die cavity.
+Because the small powder particles are elongated in the direction of magnetic alignment, transverse pressing yields better alignment, thus a higher energy product.
+Compacting powder in hydraulic or mechanical presses limits the shape to simple cross-sections that can be pushed out of the die cavity.

 Cylindrical parts may be pressed-to-shape, usually axially, or core-drilled from block stock material.
 These longer cylinders, either solid or with an ID, can later be sliced to form thin washer-shaped magnets.

-Although intricate magnet shapes can be produced from these alloys, the materials are best suited for more simple shapes.
+Although intricate magnet shapes can be produced from these alloys, the materials are best suited for simpler shapes.
 Holes, large chamfers or slots are more costly to produce.
 Tolerances are more difficult to hold on more complex shapes which are likely to result in flux field variations and potential physical stressing of the part in an assembly.

 Neo magnets, which are prone to rusting or reacting chemically, are almost always coated.
 Samarium cobalt is naturally more corrosion resistant than neo, but does, on occasion benefit from coating.
 The most common protective coatings include dry-sprayed epoxy, e-coat (epoxy), electrolytic nickel, aluminum IVD, and combinations of these coatings.
 Magnets can also be coated with conversion coatings such as zinc, iron or manganese phosphates and chromates.
-These are generally adequate for temporary protection and can form an under-layer for epoxy coating or an over layer to enhance protection from aluminum IVD.
+Conversion coatings are generally adequate for temporary protection and can form an under-layer for epoxy coating or an over layer to enhance protection from aluminum IVD.

 In some instances magnets will require stabilization or calibration.
 Stabilization is a process of pre-treating the magnets, in or out of an assembly, so that subsequent use will not result in additional loss of flux output.
 Calibration is performed to narrow the performance output range of a group of magnets.
 These processes require treating in an oven at elevated temperature or reverse pulsing in a magnetizer at fields below full knock-down power.
 There are several factors that affect thermal stabilization and it is important that this process is controlled very carefully to ensure proper final product performance.